Tarang TV

-Tarang Television, commonly known as Tarang TV is an Odia-language based general entertainment television channel.
+Tarang Television, commonly known as Tarang TV, is an Odia-language based general entertainment television channel.
 Based in Bhubaneswar, India, it is owned by Odisha Television Ltd. Tarang is a digitally encrypted 24x7 Odia entertainment channel.
 It gives viewers family entertainment ranging from family shows to period drama and reality shows.
-The channel is aimed at entertaining Odias across the globe who enjoy content from their own land.
 Tarang TV's programming is targeted towards family audiences.

+Tarang started broadcasting in 2008 as the third general entertainment channel in the language, its name means "wave" in Hindi.
+On 30 May 2023, Arun Ghosh was appointed its head of content, having moved from Zee's regional office in Kerala where he acquired films for the network.